Eyevinn/player-analytics-client-sdk-android/README.md

 For VoD (Video on Demand), the single manifest processing is sufficient as ad breaks are pre-defined.

+**Important: onPositionDiscontinuity in ExoPlayer**

+️ExoPlayer Integration Requirement: When integrating SGAI ad tracking with ExoPlayer, the onPositionDiscontinuity listener is ESSENTIAL and cannot be removed.
+Why onPositionDiscontinuity is important:

+Ad Transition Detection: ExoPlayer uses position discontinuities to signal transitions between content and ads.
+This is the primary mechanism to detect when an ad starts or ends.
+Tracking URL Synchronization: The tracking URLs extracted from the manifest are only synchronized to the main tracker when ad events are triggered, which happens through onPositionDiscontinuity.
+Event Chain Trigger:
+onPositionDiscontinuity → sendTrackingEvent() → syncTrackingUrls() → URLs available for tracking

+Ad State Management: It manages ad keys, pod tracking, and quartile progression that are essential for proper SGAI ad analytics.

+Without onPositionDiscontinuity:

+- Tracking URLs remain in the extractor but are never synchronized to the main tracker
+- No ad impression, start, or complete events are sent
+- Pod start/end events are not triggered
+- SGAI ad tracking completely fails

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.